 You should always first check the rules and regulations of your particular race.
 Some races do not permit hydration vests for security reasons.
 Some do allow hydration waist packs even if they do not allow a vest.
 If a hydration vest is not permitted at the race, you can train with it, but do not want to use it on race day.

 When a race permits hydration packs, the choice becomes personal preference.
 If you prefer to be able to drink at any point, you may want to wear your hydration vest.
 Additionally, if you use a sports drink mix not offered on the course, a hydration pack makes it easy to carry your sports drink of choice in the race.
 If you are fine using the aid stations on the course, then no need to race with a hydration pack.
+A hydration vest also makes it easy to carry all of your gels.

 Some runners do choose to bring hydration packs when they are running a marathon in the heat.
 Using a hydration pack ensures adequate hydration when fluid needs are increased in the heat.